percona/k8spg-docs/docs/users.md

 Users and databases can be customized in `spec.users` section in the Custom Resource.
 Section can be changed at the cluster creation time and adjusted over time.
 Note the following:

 - If `spec.users` is set during the cluster creation, the Operator will not create any default users or databases except for PostgreSQL.
 If you want additional databases, you will need to specify them.
-- For any users added in `spec.users`, the Operator will create a Secret of the `<clusterName>-pguser-<userName>` format.
+- For each user added in `spec.users`, the Operator will create a Secret of the `<clusterName>-pguser-<userName>` format (such default Secret naming can be altered for the user with the `spec.users.secretName` option).
 This Secret will contain the user credentials.
 - If no databases are specified, `dbname` and `uri` will not be present in the Secret.
 - If at least one option under the `spec.users.databases` is specified, the first database in the list will be populated into the connection credentials.
 - The Operator does not automatically drop users in case of removed Custom Resource options to prevent accidental data loss.